NatashaStojanova/quiz-app/README.md

   - Questions are structured to avoid consecutive questions of the same type (handled via a GraphQL transformation function).

 - **Quiz Timer**:
-  - Each question has a 15-second timer.
+  - Each question has a 15 second timer.
   - If time runs out:
     - A warning displays, and the correct answer is revealed.
     - Automatically proceeds to the next question.